-He continues, “Drying fresh food - removing only the water - is the easiest, cheapest and healthiest way to preserve fresh food.
+George Burns told us, “Drying fresh food - removing only the water - is the easiest, cheapest and healthiest way to preserve fresh food.
 It's the way nature does it.
 In other words, a dehydrator mimics the sun, but goes one step better, because often the sun is too hot.
 Dehydrating actually stops the growth of microbes like bacteria.
 The circulation of warm, dry air removes the water they depend on to live.

 “Drying food only minimally affects its nutritional value.
 Most research has been on foods that were commercially dried.
 When you dry foods at home under gentle conditions (correct temperature and a reasonable drying period) you produce a high-quality nutrient-rich food.
 Food drying is the least damaging form of food preservation.”